lammps/lammps/doc/src/Speed_gpu.rst

 The GPU package also has limited support for OpenMP for both multi-threading and vectorization of routines that are run on the CPUs.
-This requires that the GPU library and LAMMPS are built with flags to enable OpenMP support (e.g. -fopenmp -fopenmp-simd).
+This requires that the GPU library and LAMMPS are built with flags to enable OpenMP support (e.g. -fopenmp).
 Some styles for time integration are also available in the GPU package.
 These run completely on the CPUs in full double precision, but exploit multi-threading and vectorization for faster performance.

 Use the "-sf gpu" :doc:`command-line switch <Run_options>`, which will automatically append "gpu" to styles that support it.
 Use the "-pk